Table of contents |

 Organizing data helps make it easier to understand by putting it into a specific order.
 This can be done in alphabetic order and numerical order.

-A table is used to collect and organize information by counting responses.
+A table is a tool used to gather and arrange information by counting answers.

 Tally marks are a simple way to count and organize data.